jbcarruthers/pres-league-rules/proposal_june_2014.md

 Each pool would play a full round robin, and each team would get a bye.

 The league could either be organized as two "A" pools and two "B" pools, or four divisions "A", "B", "C", and "D".
+The current proposal is to form two A pools and two B pools, details to follow.

 #### THE TEN WEEK BLOCK